fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </summary>

 The Quran tells the story of Noah, the flood story and his people in many places.
-As a summary of the flood story, it appears in “Surah”6 number 7 (Surah Al-A'raf) for the first time, and for the last time, in Surah number 71 (Surah Nuh).
+As a summary of the flood story, it appears in surah number 7 (Surah Al-A'raf) for the first time, and for the last time, in Surah number 71 (Surah Nuh).
 Mainly, three Surahs details the story, namely Surah Nuḥ, Surah Hud, and Surah al-Mu’minun.

 According to Islam, Nuh was a prophet, sent to warn mankind of that region and his people to change their ways.
 He conveyed the message for over 950 years.
 Islamic literature recounts that in the Generations of Adam, many men and women continued to follow Adam's original teachings, worshiping God alone and remaining righteous.
 Among Adam's descendants there were many brave and pious men, greatly loved and revered by their respective communities.
 Exegesis goes on to narrate that, upon the death of these elders, people felt enormous grief and some felt prompted to make statues of these people in remembrance of them.
 Then gradually, through the generations many forgot what such statues were for and began to worship them, (as the Shaytan (Satan) slowly deceived each generation) along with many other idols.
 In order to guide the people, God appointed Noah with the duty of being the next prophet to humanity.

-### Early preaching
+### Early preaching of Noah

 According to Islamic belief, Noah began preaching to his people both verbally and by example.
 He would praise God consistently and he urged his people to do the same, warning his tribe of the punishment they would face if they did not mend their ignorant ways.
 The Qur'an states that Noah repeatedly told his people: